FluffyMaguro/AoE4_Overlay/README.md

 1. **Overlay position and font size** can be changed in the app.

 2. **Build order** font and position can be changed in the app.
-   But other attributres can be also customized in `config.json` (click `File/config & logs` in the app):
+   Other attributres can be also customized in `config.json` (to find the file click `File/config & logs` in the app).
+You have to close the app before making changes to the config file.
+What can be changed:

     `"bo_bg_opacity": 0.5,` controls its background opacity (default: 0.5 = 50%; accepts values between 0 and 1)